 A few passes over a spice grater and nutmeg releases an irresistibly warm and sweet aroma that is perfect for cakes, pies, and spirited drinks.
 While nutmeg—and its sibling spice, mace—often remind us of snowy window panes, holiday desserts, and cozy beverages by the fireplace, its origins are tropical and tumultuous.

-Where Does Nutmeg Grow?
+Where Does Nutmeg Come From?

 Nutmeg is the seed of the evergreen tree, Myristica fragrans.
 The inner seed is enveloped by a bright red aril known by spice traders as mace.
 If you stroll past a nutmeg tree on a sunny beach, you may spot the yellow, peach-like fruits drooping high in the branches.
 When the fruits are ripe, they split open revealing the crimson mace aril, signaling the spices are ready for harvest and curing.

-Nutmeg trees grow best on tropical, humid islands with sandy soil.
 The Spice House’s premium nutmeg and mace come from the Caribbean island of Grenada, where it is still harvested by hand.
 Skilled workers delicately remove the crimson veil of mace from the nut, and dry it in the sun for up to two weeks.
 As mace cures, its color often transitions from a bright red to a yellow-orange.
 The nutmegs are set on drying racks for up to two months before another layer of shell is removed and the precious nutmeg is finally exposed.

 Freshly ground nutmeg has an intensely perfumed aroma that is sweet, nutty, spicy, and faintly reminiscent of mint or eucalyptus, similar to the profiles of cardamom or pine.
 Nutmeg is best when ground fresh from whole seeds, however The Spice House offers freshly ground nutmeg for your convenience as well.